mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 !!! note "Info"
     If `minDiffAngle = -2π` and `maxDiffAngle = 2π`, or both are set to `zero` for a given branch, JuliaGrid will skip adding the corresponding inequality constraint.

-Additionally, by employing the [`updateBranch!`](@ref updateBranch!) function, we have the ability to modify these constraints as follows:
+Additionally, using the [`updateBranch!`](@ref updateBranch!) function, modify these constraints:
 ```@example dcopf
 updateBranch!(analysis; label = "Branch 1", minDiffAngle = -1.7, maxDiffAngle = 1.7)
 nothing # hide
 ```

-Subsequently, the updated set of voltage angle difference constraints can be examined as follows:
+The updated set of voltage angle difference constraints can be examined:
 ```@repl dcopf
 print(system.branch.label, analysis.method.constraint.voltage.angle)
 ```